Getting Started: workspace setup and first value

 This guide matters most when work moves between setup, authoring, buyer delivery, and post-sign execution.
 Use the linked guides to follow the full path instead of solving one surface in isolation.

 - Setup feeds every downstream workflow.
 The workspace profile populates proposal headers and PDF metadata.
-The Stripe connection is consumed by the execution panel when you initiate a payment after a proposal is signed.
+Payment handoff can be used after acceptance when payment setup is configured.
 Brand Kit governs how templates and live proposals render.
 Language settings are read by the AI at scope generation time.

 - Review the related guide "Brand Kit: buyer trust signals and proposal identity" when this step depends on another surface.